Handy after a walk, with a traditional bar, comfortable lounge, bar food and five real ales; bedrooms

 Good Pub Guide Recommended

-This simple slate-roofed stone house is very popular for miles around for its friendly welcome, well kept ales and enjoyable food.
-The plain but heartwarming locals' bar is just right if you've worked up a thirst enjoying the nearby Derwent Valley.
-Homely and old-fashioned, it has an original boarded ceiling, pine tables, chairs and stools, old oak pews and a mahogany counter.
-The carpeted lounge bar (warmed by a woodburning stove) and restaurant are comfortably pubby with wheelback chairs, stripped stone walls and picture windows that make the most of the lovely setting.
-Black Sheep Golden Sheep, Greene King Old Speckled Hen, Northumberland Castles and Wells & Youngs London Gold on handpump alongside 15 wines by the glass, 20 malt whiskies and Westons Old Rosie cider; TV, darts, board games and background music.
-There are stunning views over the Derwent reservoir and beyond from picnic-sets on the terrace.
+If you've been walking around the nearby Derwent Valley and Reservoir, head to this genuinely friendly and simple slate-roofed stone house for a rest.
+Homely and old-fashioned, the locals' bar has an original boarded ceiling, pine tables, chairs and stools, old oak pews and a mahogany counter.
+The carpeted lounge bar (warmed by a woodburning stove) and restaurant are comfortably pubby with wheelback chairs, stripped-stone walls and picture windows that make the most of the lovely setting.
+There's Copper Dragon Golden Pippin, Greene King Old Speckled Hen and Thwaites Wainwright on handpump alongside ten wines by the glass, 20 malt whiskies and Weston's Old Rosie cider; darts, board games and background music.
+There are stunning views over the reservoir and beyond from picnic-sets on the terrace.

 Good Pub Guide Food